 Cleaning your Mac desktop

-The last stage is desktop cleanup and Declutter is the right app for the job.
+The last stage is desktop cleanup and Spotless is the right app for the job.
 If your desktop is covered with files, they might get lost in the new system, or interfere with the upgrade process.
-It’s a rule of thumb to have your Mac in order before rolling an upgrade, so get Declutter and stash those files into neat folders.
+It’s a rule of thumb to have your Mac in order before rolling an upgrade, so get Spotless and stash those files into neat folders.

 We can’t stress this more: backing up your Mac before every system upgrade is crucial.
 Every new macOS always starts out a bit buggy and you don’t want to be the casualty they catch with a wiped-out hard drive or a corrupted file system.
 They might fix the bug eventually but your precious files could be gone, so back it all up.